Android NDK/Native API Guidelines

 • Map files that are exclusively for the platform (contain no NDK, APEX, or LLNDK APIs; only used for symbol versioning or for visibility control) should not end with .map.txt.
 The linker will accept a file with any name, and the .map.txt suffix requires NDK API council review for all changes.

-NDK APIs must have CTS tests
+APIs must have tests

 2. The CTS test must be built against the NDK proper